3 Mortgage Mistakes You Can’t Afford

 1. More Home than You Can Afford

-It happens to everyone – you see a home outside of your price range, but absolutely have to have it.
-So the appraiser or loan officer pulls a few strings and suddenly, you’re in!
-Then the payments are due, and over time, you lose the ability to pay for the home, and either have to sell for a loss, or lose it all together.
+It happens to everyone – you see a home outside your price range but have to have it.
+So the appraiser or loan officer pulls a few strings, and suddenly, you’re in!
+Then the payments are due, and over time, you lose the ability to pay for the home and either have to sell for a loss or lose it altogether.

-It’s very easy to get tempted into buying more home than you can afford, but try to be sensible and keep emotion out of the equation.
+It’s straightforward to get tempted into buying more homes than you can afford, but try to be sensible and keep emotion out of the equation.

 2. 100% Loans